EasonLyon/LT-Paid-Media/docs/sem-keyword-pipeline-spec.md

 ### 2.4.3 Shape of enriched keyword object

-You can shape each record to match the Supabase columns:
+Define an enriched keyword shape for the search-volume output:

 ```tsx
 interface EnrichedKeywordRecord {